alchemycodelab/work-with-us/interview.md

 We want to get a sense of who you are as a technologist.
 How you talk about code, field questions, and what you are interested in technically.

+## Interviews

+Interview time with staff including School Director, Career Services Director, and Instructors

+### Why?

+Get to know the team and have the team get to know you.